Aashishsharma/Learnings/SFMC/SFMC.md

 3. add filters - select attribute = case, status = closed
 4. Entry source configured, send email

+**Entry sources**
+1. DE - can schedule how often you want to check the data extension for updates, from hourly to yearly.
+2. Audience - Create an audience in Contact Builder.
+Drag Audience onto the canvas.
+3. API event - Create DE, vai API call add contacts to DE, then contact would be pushed to JB
+4. GA 360
+5. Salesforce data - we saw above
+6. Cloud pages

+**Goals**
+set goal at exit, if 10 out of 15 contacts go to path go, goal criteria met

 ![alt text](PNG/JB1.PNG "Title")
 ![alt text](PNG/JB2.PNG "Title")
 Wait activity can be based on DE field - send email on B'day